Note: some of the descriptions of true incidents in this post include images of graphic violence. Reader discretion is advised.

 Ripped from the headlines (with echoes of a distant past)

-This week in France: controversy is raging about a government plan to introduce female bears into the wilds of the French Pyrenees.
+Not that long ago in France: controversy raged about a government plan to introduce female bears into the wilds of the French Pyrenees.
 (There are only 2 known bears that remain in the area, and both of them are male; the plan is to bring in potential mates to give the species a chance to redevelop here.)
 Sheep farmers are furious about the plan, reportedly firing shots over the head of government inspectors when they came to survey the area.

 It's not the first time this year such a plan has ignited passions between local farmers and the environmentalists who want to restore natural habitats.
 A similar program reintroduced wolves to the French mainland in 1992, and by early 2018 the population had grown so aggressively that the government announced a plan to allow "culling" up to 40 wolves each year.
 (Finland and Norway already have programs to kill wolves to keep their numbers under control, and Germany is reportedly considering a similar action.)